Blog

 Common Car Wash Safety Concerns

-• Slips and falls: Since car wash floors tend to get wet and have lots of equipment, it’s important employees are trained to avoid slips and falls.
-Loose equipment, tools and materials lying on the floor can cause injuries, making tidiness and organization a must.
-Employees also need to know how to remove excess water on the floor and always wear slip-resistant footwear.
+• Slips and falls: Loose equipment, tools and materials lying on the floor can cause injuries, making tidiness and organization a must.
+Use nonslip floor coverings and ensure employees know how to remove excess water on the floor and always wear slip-resistant footwear.

-5 Risk Assessments Strategies
+5 Risk Assessment Strategies

 1. Make a Risk Management Plan

-These plans allow you to evaluate the risks you’re most likely to experience and develop an action plan to appropriately address them.
-As you create your action plan, you’ll look at how well you’re currently managing risk, with priority placed on safety concerns you’re not currently handling appropriately.
-After you identify your risk management needs, you can begin developing a plan for reducing them, identifying actions your team can take to handle risk.
+Begin by listing your potential risks and rating each one based on its impact and likelihood.
+Nextassess your current risk management abilities and create a plan of action to reduce risk overallAs you create your action planlook at how well you manage risk and prioritize the safety concerns you’re not handling appropriately.
+After you identify your risk management needs, you can begin developing a plan for reducing them and identifying actions your team can take to handle risk.

 2. Choose How to Control Risks